msasinski/Smoothed-Particle-Hydrodynamics/README.md

 Sibernetic is a fluid mechanics simulator developed for simulations of C. elegans in the [OpenWorm project](http://www.openworm.org) developed for the [OpenWorm](http://openworm.org) project by Andrey Palyanov, Sergey Khayrulin and Mike Vella as part of the [OpenWorm team](http://www.openworm.org/people.html).
-Sibernetic provides an implementation of the PCISPH contractile matter algorithm for simulating muscle tissue and is applies to C. elegans locomotion.

-When driven by [Hodgkin Huxley dynamics](https://en.wikipedia.org/wiki/Hodgkin%E2%80%93Huxley_model) contractile matter is called Electrofluid.
+This fork is an effort to clean it up and improve the performance.

+Unlike the original, this version of the code will currently run only on Linux.
+No support for OSX or Windows is planned until the code is understood, refactored and commented.

 Sibernetic is primarily written in  C++ and OpenCL, it also provides a Python API.